-The Assignment included a field observation and inventory of the trees on site.
+The Assignment included a field observation and inventory of the trees on site; an evaluation of potential construction impacts; and recommendations for the protection of trees to remain.
 A Tree Location Plot Map is included in Appendix A. Photographs of the subject trees are included in Appendix B.